Italian Brigands Surprised by Papal Troops

 Italian Brigands Surprised by Papal Troops is an 1831 painting produced in Rome by Horace Vernet.
-It is kept at the Walters Art Museum, Baltimore.
+It is kept at the Walters Art Museum, in Baltimore.

 History

 The painter Horace Vernet came to Italy in 1829, when he was already a well-known artist.
 He remained there until 1834 and worked as the director of the French Academy in Rome.

 During his travels, he made around 20 paintings with the same colorful subjects and episodes of local life in the Roman countryside.
 They were works comparable to other painters who traveled Italy and mixed artistic classicism with research into color and local costumes.
 Vernet was considered a leader among these French painters, making him the juste milieu between the traditions of Romanticism and Neoclassicism.

 The painting was recorded in the "John T. Johnston Collection", which was sold by its owner to William T. Walters of Baltimore on 20 December 1876 for $10,110, the most expensive work in Johnston's collection.
 In 1894, it passed to Henry Walters.
 In 1931, one of Walters' heirs left it to its current owner, the Walters Art Museum, Baltimore.
 The painting underwent conservation treatments in 1938, 1969, 1981, and 1991.